If you are looking for a more cost-effective mic that is just as efficient as its more expensive peers, the Samson C01 Review 2023 may be for you.

-Although 19mm is more significant than an intermediate diaphragm, we believe it to be at the most significant end of a medium-size diaphragm.
+Even though 19mm is bigger than an intermediate diaphragm, we think it’s at the bigger end of a medium diaphragm.
 A large-diaphragm condenser microphone can be larger than 19mm, and sometimes even 22mm.

 It doesn’t matter, and it still has a wide dynamic range.
 It is generally the Sound and not the numbers that matter.